 “Rising against a fiery expanse of gestural colour evoking Abstract Expressionism, the subject is a distinct contrast to Basquiat’s depictions of martyrdom and sainthood and embodies his interest in the duality of heaven and hell,” Phillips described the painting in a statement.

 Untitled will be up for auction in the Evening Sale of 20th Century & Contemporary Art.
-Before the sale, it was displayed in London, Los Angeles and Taipei.
+Before the sale, it will be displayed in London, Los Angeles and Taipei.

 The artwork was on the cover of the artist’s 1996 catalogue raisonné and featured as a centrepiece in several of his major retrospectives.

 Why Maezawa is giving up the artwork for auction

 Commenting on the auction, Maezawa said, “I believe that art collections are something that should always continue to grow and evolve as the owner does.
 I also believe that it should be shared so that it can be a part of everyone’s lives.”

 Maezawa, who is also an entrepreneur, added that he is planning to create a museum to exhibit his art collection.